liangjizhu/VeryLargeDatabases/lectures/VeryLargedatabases/3_Storage and Retrieval/Data Structure That Power Your Database.md

 - Basic storage + indexes ([[Heap File]] + index)
 - To speed up retrieval -> indexing
 - Indexes speed up queries, but slow down writes
-- Thus, the application developer or the database administrator choose which indexes to be created based on the application and [[query]] pattern
+- Thus, the application developer or the database administrator choose which indexes to be created based on the application and [[Queries]] pattern